youwhoyou/Moralis-JS-SDK/packages/integration/README.md

 # Integration Tests

-### 🚨 My test stuck, what should I do?
+### 🚨 My test is stuck, what should I do?

 `ts-jest` unluckily, is a very sensitive tool.
 If our TypeScript code contains any warning or any error, then `jest` will freeze.
-Furthermore, we don't see any information about that on the console.
+Furthermore, we don't see any information about that in the console.
 To debug that problem we should set the environment variable [TS_JEST_LOG](https://kulshekhar.github.io/ts-jest/docs/debugging/).

 Linux/MacOS: